 3. Building a custom workspace

 If you’re unable to find a current structure to buy or lease, you may be considering building commercial real estate specifically for your needs.
-While that can be a smart move for some, it’s not a good idea for everyone.
+This is a significant investment, so let’s talk about the advantages and drawbacks.

 Pros